Best Diaper Pails of 2024, Tested & Reviewed

 The diaper pail is one of the most important investments for new parents, allowing them to temporarily block the inevitably foul odor of dirty diapers until they find the time to take out the trash!

 We've been reviewing diaper pails for over 10 years.
-If we made our own, here is what it would look like:
+If we made our own, here are some of the key features it would have:

 ✔️ Hands-free operation.